Multiverse as an ensemble of stable and unstable Universes: A simplified toy model

-takes place then the function $\pi (t)$ is a non--decreasing function of time $t$ (it increases or is constant in time).
-This means that in such a case the decay process of the volumes $V(t) = a^{3}(t)\,V_{0}$ should be stopped.
-Therefore if some universes had the luck to survive until time $t_{L}$ such that for all $t \geq t_{L}$ the relation (\ref{main}) was fulfilled then these universes should be found undecayed at all times $t$ latter then $t_{L}$.
+is satisfied then the function $\Pi (t)$ is a non--decreasing function of time $t$ (it increases or is constant in time).
+This means that in such a case the decay process of the volumes $V(t) = \left[\frac{a(t)}{a(t_{0}^{init})}\right]^{3}\,V_{0}^{init}$ should be stopped.
+Therefore if some universes had the luck to survive until time $T_{L}$ such that for all $t \geq T_{L}$ the relation (\ref{main}) is fulfilled then later, when $t >T_{L}$, these universes should be found undecayed.